Ditectrev/DP-203/README.md

 ### You use Azure Stream Analytics to receive Twitter data from Azure Event Hubs and to output the data to an Azure Blob storage account.
 You need to output the count of tweets during the last five minutes every five minutes.
 Each tweet must only be counted once.
 Which windowing function should you use?

-- [ ] a five-minute Session window.
+- [ ] Five-minute Session window.
-- [ ] a five-minute Sliding window.
+- [ ] Five-minute Sliding window.
-- [x] a five-minute Tumbling window.
+- [x] Five-minute Tumbling window.
-- [ ] a five-minute Hopping window that has one-minute hop.
+- [ ] Five-minute Hopping window that has one-minute hop.

+### You use Azure Stream Analytics to receive data from Azure Event Hubs and to output the data to an Azure Blob Storage account.
+You need to output the count of records received from the last five minutes every minute.
+Which windowing function should you use?

+- [ ] Session.
+- [ ] Tumbling.
+- [ ] Sliding.
+- [x] Hopping.

 ### What should you recommend using to secure sensitive customer contact information?

-- [ ] data labels.
+- [ ] Data labels.
-- [x] column-level security.
+- [x] Column-level security.
-- [ ] row-level security.
+- [ ] Row-level security.
 - [ ] Transparent Data Encryption (TDE).

+### You have an Azure Synapse Analytics dedicated SQL pool mat contains a table named `dbo.Users`.
+You need to prevent a group of users from reading user email addresses from `dbo.Users`.
+What should you use?

+- [ ] Row-level security (RLS).
+- [x] Column-level security.
+- [ ] Dynamic data masking.
+- [ ] Transparent Data Encryption (TDE).

 ### You are designing a security model for an Azure Synapse Analytics dedicated SQL pool that will support multiple companies.
-You need to ensure that users from each company can view only the data of their respective company .
+You need to ensure that users from each company can view only the data of their respective company.
 Which two objects should you include in the solution?

-- [ ] a custom role-based access control (RBAC) role.
+- [ ] Custom role-based access control (RBAC) role.
-- [ ] asymmetric keys.
+- [ ] Asymmetric keys.
-- [x] a predicate function.
+- [x] Predicate function.
-- [ ] a column encryption key.
+- [ ] Column encryption key.
-- [x] a security policy.
+- [x] Security policy.

 ### You need to design the partitions for the product sales transactions.
 The solution must meet the sales transaction dataset requirements.
 What should you include in the solution?